grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 #### Secrets

 A `secret` is a special type of string that's never displayed to the user.
-`string` values may be assigned to an attribute expecting a `secret`, but never the inverse.
+You can assign `string` values to an attribute expecting a `secret`, but never the inverse.
 It's impossible to convert a secret to a string or assign a secret to an attribute expecting a string.

 #### Capsules